-Welcome to the Anniversary Celebrations!
+Welcome to the Festival of the Soul!

-All three are celebratory events: the revolutionary Jain monk, Acharya Sushil Kumarji (“Guruji”), chose Siddhachalam in 1983 as his tapa and karma-bhoomi.
+The founding of Siddhachalam, establishment of the principal temples, and the replication of Teerthadhiraj Shikharji were all celebratory events: the revolutionary Jain monk, Acharya Sushil Kumarji (“Guruji”), chose Siddhachalam in 1983 as his tapa and karma-bhoomi.
 Transformed by Guruji’s meditations, Siddhachalam soon came to be called a Tirth, a place of pilgrimage.
 The establishment of the temples in 1991 symbolized that the believers of the Arihants not only wish to live, play and learn together at Siddhachalam, but also pray together.
 As Guruji said about it in October 1987:

 “We are all children of the Arihant.
 He is our uniting force.
 We do not want a temple constructed for only a few people.
 It must be established by the entire society and for the entire world.”